CyrusMoreno/alpacas-r-socute/index.md

 This trend is similar to other users.
 It is also important to note that our device detected and count how long a user remain on rest to high activity.

 #### Takeaway
-The selling point here is that it effective in helping user to adapt a healthier and active lifestyle without affecting what you want to do in your life.
+The selling point here is that it effective in helping user to adapt a healthier and active lifestyle without affecting what they want to do in your life.